cnupy/lido-csm-ssv-dvt-guide/README.md

 ## The SSV client

 `ssvnode` is the software that allows validators to be run on a group of independent nodes - a cluster.
-A complete multi-container `Docker` setup including execution client, consensus client, MEV-Boost and the `ssvnode` client can be found in this repository https://github.com/eth-educators/eth-docker and the first step is to clone it:
+A complete multi-container `Docker` setup including execution client, consensus client, MEV-Boost and the `ssvnode` client can be found in this ETH Docker repository https://github.com/eth-educators/eth-docker and the first step is to clone it:

 ```
 cd ~ && git clone https://github.com/eth-educators/eth-docker.git && cd eth-docker